sizious/dcload-ip/README.md

 * PC I/O (read, write, etc to PC - compatible with original dcload)
 * Exception handler
 * Extremely fast
-* Now works on 100mbit
+* Works on 100mbit
 * Supports both the **Broadband Adapter** (HIT-0400) and **LAN Adapter** (HIT-0300) in a single binary
-- DHCP support (use an IP address of 0.0.0.0 in `Makefile.cfg` to enable it)
+* DHCP support (use an IP address of 0.0.0.0 in `Makefile.cfg` to enable it)
-- NTSC 480i, PAL 576i, and VGA display output modes supported
+* NTSC 480i, PAL 576i, and VGA display output modes supported
-- Dumping exceptions over the network if the dcload console is enabled
+* Dumping exceptions over the network if the dcload console is enabled

 ## Building

-1. Edit `Makefile.cfg` for your system and network, and then run `make`.
+You will need a modern toolchain, if you don't have one, you can build/obtain it using the `dc-chain` utility included in KallistiOS.

-NOTE: GCC 4.7.x users using the KOS 2.1.0 build environment must ensure ``USING_KOS_GCC`` is enabled in `Makefile.cfg`.
-Disabling that flag uses compile options meant for a portable copy of GCC 9.2/Binutils 2.33.1 compiled with an ``sh4-elf-`` prefix, which won't work with the KOS 2.1.0 compiler.
+Edit `Makefile.cfg` for your system and network and then run `make`.

 ## Installation

-1. PC - run `make install` (installs dc-tool)
+1. PC - run `make install` (installs `dc-tool-ip`, by default in `/opt/toolchains/dc/bin`)
 2. DC

- a. `cd make-cd`, edit `Makefile`, insert blank cd-r, run `make`.
+ a. `cd make-cd`, edit `Makefile`, insert blank CD-R, run `make`.
 If `1st_read.bin` hasn't been built yet, this `Makefile` will build it
  or
  b. take `target-src/1st_read/1st_read.bin` and stuff it on a cd yourself